 French Polynesia is made up of five main groups of islands, including Tahiti, a landscape of jagged volcanic peaks dotted with lush vegetation and spectacular waterfalls.
 The islands offer an alluring mix of beautiful lagoons, traditional culture and exotic marine life, with lots to explore on land as well as at sea.
 This is truly the place that stereotypical ideas of a tropical paradise come from.
 The islands that are scattered across a massive expanse of the South Pacific stretch for over 770 miles, an area about the size of Western Europe.
 There are numerous options for islands on which to base your trip, including Raiatea, the ideal starting point for an unforgettable Tahitian sailing adventure for discovering the Society Islands, which include Tahiti as well as Moorea, Bora-Bora, Tahaa and Raiatea.

-Zanzibar, in the Indian Ocean off the coast of Tanzania, offers the chance to travel back through time, experiencing the ancient kingdom of Persia with Zanzibar once serving as a trading post for the Arab world as well as the chance to buy packets of saffron, coffee seasoned with ginger and cinnamon bar as well as fragrant vanilla pods.
+Zanzibar, in the Indian Ocean off the coast of Tanzania, offers the chance to travel back through time.
+You can experience the ancient kingdom of Persia, with Zanzibar once serving as a trading post for the Arab world.
 Of course, sailing through the surrounding turquoise waters and stopping at picture-perfect beaches are the trademarks of a Spice Island vacation.
-Cruising aboard a tradition dhow, an ancient Arabic sailing vessel, is one of the best ways to explore the region.
+Cruising aboard a tradition dhow, an ancient Arabic sailing vessel is one of the best ways to explore the region.
 Catch glorious sunsets from the deck and make stops for snorkeling or diving, with the average year-round water temperatures of slightly over 80 degrees Fahrenheit.

 Stretching from Biscayne National Park in the north over 125 miles to Key West, the Florida Keys offer some of the best opportunities for sailing than any other place on the plane, and Key West is its crown jewel.
 This southernmost city is the ultimate sailor’s paradise, home to the best sunsets in the continental U.S. as well as Conch Harbor Marina which offers slips that can accommodate vessels of up to 195 feet.
 Of course, if you don’t have your own boat, there are a number of boat rentals and private charters available.
 From here, it’s just a 70-mile journey to Dry Tortugas National Park, renowned for its world-class snorkeling.

-Though it may be the smaller and lesser known of the Balearic Islands, Minorca is scattered with more spectacular beaches than Ibiza and Mallorca combined, including Cala Mitjaneta, Cala Pregonda, Cala Macarella and Macarelleta, Cala Turqueta and Cala Galdana, just to name a few.
+Though it may be the smaller and lesser-known of the Balearic Islands, Minorca is scattered with more spectacular beaches than Ibiza and Mallorca combined, including Cala Mitjaneta, Cala Pregonda, Cala Macarella and Macarelleta, Cala Turqueta and Cala Galdana, just to name a few.
 The rolling landscape is mixed with secluded coves and beaches along with a climate ideal for sailing, making it a true sailing paradise.
 You’ll also discover charming island towns with traditional, colorful houses and winding cobblestone streets.
-Minorca Sailing, operating on Fornells Bay is dinghy sailing heaven, providing the opportunity to learn sailing and receive expert coaching on any aspect of the sport.

 New Zealand is a nation that’s spawned some of the world’s best sailors and has one of the highest per-capita rates of boat ownership on the planet, with the maritime reserves in the Bay of Islands in the country’s winterless north rated among the most beautiful sailing spots in the world.
 Punctuated by countless coves and filled with crystal clear waters that range from deep blue to turquoise, these roughly 150 islands that have escaped development, are usually the first port of call for hundreds of yachts that drop down from the tropics in the cyclone season.
 Nearly everywhere you look you’ll find secluded white sand beaches and an abundance of seafood, including mussels, kina, John Dory and snapper.
 These waters novelist Zane Grey once dubbed “the angler’s El Dorado,” are also famed for big game fishing.